Linanthus pungens

 Linanthus pungens (syn.
 Leptodactylon pungens) is a species of flowering plant in the phlox family known by the common names granite prickly-phlox and granite gilia.
 It is native to western North America from British Columbia to Baja California and east to Montana and New Mexico.

+Description

 This plant has been called a shrub or a perennial herb with an especially woody base.
 It produces several stems which may grow erect or may be short and spreading, forming a mat.
 Mat-forming plants are more common at higher elevations.
 When erect it can reach 80 cm in height but is usually shorter.
 The stems are densely covered in solid, narrow, sharp-pointed leaves.
 Flowers are solitary or grow in clusters at the ends of the stems.
 Each funnel-shaped flower is 1 to 2.5 cm long and may be white, cream, yellowish, or pinkish in color.
 The flowers generally open at night, when they are pollinated by moths.
 The flowers and herbage are aromatic.
 The fruit is a cylindrical capsule with three valves, each valve holding about 5 to 10 seeds.

+Taxonomy

+Linanthus pungens was first described in 1827 by John Torrey who named it Cantua pungens, placing it in the genus Cantua.
+Several moves of the species to another genus have been proposed, but it was finally placed in Linanthus in 2000 by James Mark Porter and Leigh Alma Johnson.
+Together with its genus it is part of the Polemoniaceae family and has five accepted subspecies.